zone117x/node-stratum-pool/README.md

 This project does not handle share rewards (payment processing).
 An [MPOS](https://github.com/MPOS/php-mpos) compatibility layer is in the works [here](https://github.com/zone117x/node-stratum-mpos).
 Otherwise, to setup a pool site, you will have to use this code as module for another project that handles share rewards.
+A portal (alternative to MPOS) that uses this module is [under development here](https://github.com/zone117x/node-stratum-portal).

 [![Build Status](https://travis-ci.org/zone117x/node-stratum.png?branch=master)](https://travis-ci.org/zone117x/node-stratum)